eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal.md

 Now you can type `gac` instead of the whole thing.

 NOTE: When installing `nvm`, you might have to put stuff in one of these files to get it working.

-## Outcome

-Create a `~/alchemy/foundations` directory.
-This is where you will clone your github repos!